WuVi5054/GuessMoji/guessmoji/README.md

-# Pixelary
+# GuessMoji

-**Draw, Guess, and Laugh Your Way to the Top!**
+**Put in your emojis to describe a phrase, Guess, and be confused all the way through!**

-Pixelary is a fun and interactive drawing and guessing game where you can compete with friends and other players to earn points, unlock rewards, and rise up the leaderboard.
+GuessMoji is a fun and interactive emoji based drawing and guessing game where you can compete with friends and other players to earn points, unlock rewards, and rise up the leaderboard.

 ## How to Earn Points

-- **Drawers**
+- **Emojiers**

   - **10 points** for posting a drawing
   - **1 point** for each correct guess made by others